About the Location

 The most populous country in the Middle East, Egypt has a rich cultural and intellectual heritage that has developed over several millennia.
 Cairo is a major political and cultural center of the Arab world.
-More than 17 million people are in the urban area surrounding the capital city, as are the Pyramids and the Sphinx.
+More than 19 million people are in the urban area surrounding the capital city, as are the Pyramids and the Sphinx.

-Grades count toward an Elon GPA.
+- Grades count toward an Elon GPA.

-Study abroad courses may not be taken on an audit or pass/fail basis, regardless of the host institution's policy.
+- Study abroad courses may not be taken on an audit or pass/fail basis, regardless of the host institution's policy.

-Additional information about course equivalents for this program is available through the GEC website (Elon password required).
+Additional information about course equivalents for this program is available on the Course Planning and Registration for Global Engagement page.

 Fall program – late August to late December